helmedeiros/learn.golang/tour.golang/README.md

 Packages, variables, and functions.
 Learn the basic components of any Go program.
 ```

+## Flow control

 ```
-Flow control statements: for, if, else, switch and defer Learn how to control the flow of your code with conditionals, loops, switches and defers.
+for, if, else, switch and defer
+Learn how to control the flow of your code with conditionals, loops, switches and defers.
 ```
 ```